Introduction

 Why it scores so high:

-- Clear, visual breakdown of what source lines were used.
+- Clear visual breakdown of source lines used

 Where it loses points:

-Limited flexibility for enterprise governance, multi-user workspaces, or workflows beyond analysis/summarization.
+Limited flexibility for enterprise governance, multi-user workspaces, or workflows beyond analysis and summarization.

 Transparency Score: 93/100

-Implicit takes the NotebookLM philosophy and makes it enterprise-grade: private workspaces, multi-source ingestion, explainable retrieval, and automatic citations in every output.
-Transparency isn't a feature—it’s the core mechanics.
+Implicit makes the NotebookLM philosophy enterprise-grade with private workspaces, multi-source ingestion, explainable retrieval, and automatic citations in every output.

 Why it ranks so highly:

-- Retrieval chain is inspectable—what was pulled, why, and from which doc.
+- Retrieval chain is inspectable: what was pulled, why, and from which document

 Where it loses points: